- Loyola Law School (J.D., 2012) magna cum laude; Order of the Coif; Sayre MacNiel Scholar; Chief Technology Editor, Loyola Law Review

 - Invalidated 3 patents related to vacuum toilet systems at the United States Patent and Trademark Office in multiple inter partes Review proceedings.
 Argued, with co-counsel, at the IPR hearing on behalf of B/E Aerospace.

 - Secured denial of two IPR petitions filed by the defendant in a co-pending litigation, on behalf of Patent Owner Culchrome, LLC.
 The Board denied IPR institution as to all challenged claims.
+Subsequently, Culchrome received a greater than $50,000,000 jury verdict finding willful infringement of the challenged claims.

 - Secured triple summary judgments of non-infringement for client B/E Aerospace, Inc. Argued B/E claim construction and summary judgment positions before presiding District Court judge.